eraybasar/pesdk-docs/_guides/ios/v7/introduction/configuration.md

 }
 ```

 For more configuration examples, please refer to the examples shown below or take a look at the {% include guides/ios/demo-repository.md %}.
-And to see our default configuration in action, check out our {% include guides/ios/example-app.md %}.
+Or take a look at our default configuration in action and check out our {% include guides/ios/example-app.md %}.

 ## Interface

-The editor UI is divided in different sections.
+The editor UI is divided into different sections.
 Some members like `backgroundColor` can be set globally, and if needed locally.
 That means, that if you set the `backgroundColor` of the `Configuration` to black, all tools have that `backgroundColor`,
 unless you set another `backgroundColor` in the specific tool configuration.
 The following image annotates the most common configuration members.
 Please note that the background color of the toolbar,
-which sits on the bottom, is set through a property of the `toolbarController`.
+which sits at the bottom, is set through a property of the `toolbarController`.

 ![Common members]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/commonMembers.jpg)

 ### Using the closures

 Most configuration objects offer closures to setup UI elements individually.
-In that case they usually come with an array of actions that determines the available actions.
+In that case they usually come with an array of actions that determine the available actions.
 These closures will also have a `cell` and an `action` as parameters.
-This is due that fact that most of our controllers use `UICollectionViews`.
+This is due to the fact that most of our controllers use `UICollectionViews`.
-For example, the main tool bar, presents all available actions, like filters, crop, orientation.
+For example, the main tool bar presents all available actions like filters, crop, orientation.
-The closure is than called for each of these actions.
+The closure is then called for each of these actions.
 So if you wish to change the crop button icon
-you check the action type and set the image accordingly.
+you have to check the action type and set the image accordingly.

 ```swift
 builder.configurePhotoEditorViewController { options in